HomeResourcesHow to find out if you've been...

 Labor Condition Application (LCA)

-The LCA is a mandatory document in H-1B filing process.
+The LCA is a mandatory document in the H-1B filing process.
 It is a document the sponsoring company should file with the U.S. Department of Labor (DOL) before the H-1B application goes to USCIS.

 The LCA includes information such as: